 3.3 Apparatus

 Processes for the use of hemp fibers in this research are very precise to ensure all testing is within a controlled environment to ensure accurate data.
 The weight of the fibers was controlled.
 The weight of the fibers used were 75.3 grams; this weight was determined by some fibers to fill the structure completely.
 The same method used in the pilot work will be applied to create the fiber composite board.
 A new structure will be built to use for the fiber composite.
 The fibers were saturated and worked into the structure after the application of aluminum foil had been applied to the bottom and sides to prevent bonding with the structures.
 After the fibers had been placed within the structure, another application of aluminum foil was added to prevent bonding with the top portion of the structure used to apply level pressure to the fibers.
 A piece of ¾” 1080 steel was cut out to insert into the top of the container.
-This ensures that proper compression is dispersed across of the fibers.
-Clamps were also added to the ends of the container to ensure expansion did not occur once pressure was applied.
-Using a ten-ton press, 4000 tons of pressure was applied to the ¾” 1080 piece of steel.
+This ensures that proper compression is dispersed across of the entire area of the mold.
+Clamps were also added to the ends of the container to ensure expansion of the mold did not occur once pressure was applied.
+Using a ten-ton hydraulic press, 4000 tons of pressure were applied to the ¾” 1080 piece of steel.
 The press was checked every thirty minutes, and the pressure was applied back to 4000 tons in case pressure had dropped for a time frame of two-hour was essential to keep constant pressure.
 Once the time had elapsed, the fibers were removed and baked at 200 degrees for five hours to help cure out moisture.

-The next step involved taking the fiberboard composite and planning it to the approximate thickness of a 1/8”, which is the specifications of the thickness of the dog bone for the ASTM (American Society for Testing and Materials), D638 test procedure.
-Once the approximate thickness of a 1/8” had been achieved, it was checked with a digital caliber ensured the thickness so the next step could be approached.
-This depth allows for test results to be compared from other testing samples under D638 guidelines.
+The next step involved taking the fiberboard composite and flattening it to an approximate thickness of 1/8”, which is the specifications of the thickness of the dog bone for the ASTM (American Society for Testing and Materials), D638 test procedure.
+Once the approximate thickness of a 1/8” had been achieved, it was checked with a digital caliper that ensured the thickness so the next step could be approached.
+This thickness allows for test results to be compared from other testing samples under D638 guidelines.

-The fiber composite board was laser cut using the template that is used to measure engineer curve and create a stress-strain diagram through the pull test of a dog bone.
-The engineering curve (test strain curve) is a method that can be used to show the characteristics of the test results to be analyzed and compared alongside the other test to see any variations or outliers that will be significant to the success or failure of this study.
+The fiber composite board was laser cut using the template that is used to measure and create a stress-strain diagram using the engineering stress through the pull test of a dog bone.
+The engineering curve (test strain curve) is a method that can be used to show and compare the material properties from the test results, these properties are to be analyzed and compared alongside the other tests from OSB samples to see any variations or outliers that will be significant to demonstrate the success or failure of this study.
 “Test data obtained by this test method are relevant and appropriate for use in engineering design.”
-(Standard, A. S. T. M., 2010, p.46) Figure 5 shows a representation of an engineering curve and areas that will be tested.
+(Standard, A. S. T. M., 2010, p.46) Figure 5 shows a representation of an engineering curve and specific material properties that will be tested.